watcol/drake/doc/language.md

 [table] # Error!
 ```

-But an expression after the closing bracket is used as an initial table and
+Instead of an empty table, an expression after the closing bracket can be used
-values are freely overwrited or appended.
+as an initial tables.

 ```toml
 # `table` is `{ foo = "baz", bar = "baz", baz = 1 }`.